 It's 7'O clock in the evening at the Jaipur Development Authority's Central Park.
 And it's nightmare for evening walkers.

-The major part of the walking track is engulfed in darkness – just giving an indication that the is still grappling with power crisis even when monsoon is at its best.
+The major part of the walking track is engulfed in darkness – just giving an indication that the state is still grappling with power crisis even when monsoon is at its best.
 Nightmare because Shraddha Joshi, 63, a regular evening walker twisted her ankle due to one of the numerous pot holes on the track created due to rains.
 Her fading vision coupled with absolute no visibility on track added to her misery.

 She is not lone sufferer.
 Rakesh Bhardwaj, a retired engineer stumbled while walking just to lose her mobile phone which jumped out of his shirt's pocket.
 The ‘search operation' under the lights of mobile phones of co-walkers continued for 15 minutes when an athlete looking young man hit upon his phone finally.